Skip Ribbon Commands

 • Faecal Immunochemical Test (FIT) (yearly)

 • Blood in the stool may be an early sign of colorectal cancer.
 FIT is used to detect the presence of human blood in the stool.
-If blood is found, additional tests can confirm the source of the blood and if it is cancer.
+If blood is found, additional tests would be performed to evaluate the source of bleeding and the presence of cancer.

 • Colonoscopy (every 5-10 years)